Mental Health at University: Facts, Warning Signs and Immediate Help

 How many students in Germany have mental health problems?

 56.7% of students rate their mental health as "not good" or "poor" (Mental Health Barometer 2025).
-17% have a documented mental health diagnosis (BARMER Physician Report 2018) — around 470,000 people.
+As early as 2018, one in six students (17%) had a documented mental health diagnosis (BARMER Physician Report), with the trend rising since.

 Where can I find psychological help quickly as a student?